Jasper Alblas

 Answer: THM{y0u_g0t_th3_ftp_fl4g}

-Nothing to do here but reflect on the things we learned!
+Nothing to do here but reflect on the things we learned in the Network Services 1 room!
 We learned about protocols such as SMB, telnet, SSH & FTP.
 In addition we got more experience with nmap, and learned to use nc, metasploit, tcpdump and hydra.
 I really hope you learned something new from this walkthrough of the Network Services room on TryHackMe.

 Pretty awesome!
 Thanks for reading and let me know if you like this article, and if I should write more!